Identifying possible funding

 - More details on the University of Bradford website and the Find A Masters site.

-Research Council grants
+UK Research and Innovation grants

 - Economic and Social Research Council (ESRC)